Round Vs. Teardrop Implants

 - Central nipple placement

-- Breast that don’t sit too far apart on the chest
+- Breasts that don’t sit too far apart on your chest

 - No shape alteration in the case of implant rotation